uspki/policies/certificate-policy.md

 #### 5.7.2 Recovery Procedures if Computing resources, software, and/or data are corrupted
 When computing resources, software, and/or data are corrupted, CAs shall ensure the system's integrity has been restored before returning to operation.

-If the CA signature keys are not destroyed, CA operation shall be reestablished, giving priority to the ability to generate certificate status information.
+If the CA signature keys are not destroyed, CA operation shall be re-established, giving priority to the ability to generate certificate status information.

 #### 5.7.3 Recovery Procedures after Key Compromise
 In the event of a Subordinate CA private key compromise, the following operations shall be performed: